mahaloz/decomp2dbg/README.md

 ```

 ## Usage
 First, start the decompilation server on your decompiler.
+You may want to wait
-This can be done by using the hotkey `Ctrl-Shift-D`,
+until your decompiler finishes its normal analysis before starting it.
+After normal analysis, this can be done by using the hotkey `Ctrl-Shift-D`,
 or selecting the `decomp2GEF: configure` tab in your associated plugins tab (under `Tools` in Binja).
 After starting the server, you should
 see a message in your decompiler
 ```